 We have adopted general standards for determining director independence that are consistent with the NYSE listing standards.
 For a director to be deemed independent, the Board of Directors must affirmatively determine that the director has no material relationship with us or our subsidiaries, affiliates or any member of our senior management or his or her affiliates.
 Our Board annually reviews the independence of its non-employee directors.
 In making this determination, the Board considers relationships and transactions during the past three years between each director or any member of his or her immediate family, on the one hand, and our company, our subsidiaries, affiliates and senior management, on the other hand.
 For relationships not covered by certain bright-line criteria set forth in the NYSE listing standards, the determination of whether the relationship is material and, therefore, whether the director would be independent, is made by the Board of Directors.
 Directors have an affirmative obligation to inform our Board of any material changes in their circumstances or relationships that may impact their designation as "independent."
-Additional independence requirements established by the SEC and the NYSE apply to members of the Audit Committee and Compensation & Human Capital Committee.
+Additional as the Risk and Compliance Committees of our bank subsidiaries.